1. What are the usual steps for signing the formal sale and purchase agreement and paying the further deposit?

 Step 2 .
 The vendor's solicitor prepares the draft formal agreement .
 The vendor can include any special conditions he/she wants as long as the conditions do not violate any relevant ordinances or contradict the terms of the provisional sale and purchase agreement.
 On the other hand, the purchaser can also propose special conditions.
 Both parties must fully agree to all these conditions before signing.

-Step 6 .
+Step 7 .
 The purchaser should consider buying insurance against any accidents (e.g. fire) which may result in loss or deterioration in the value of the flat after signing the provisional agreement or the formal agreement.
-The purchaser takes up the risk of the flat (e.g. any accident causing damage) once the provisional agreement or the formal agreement is signed .
+The purchaser takes up the risk of the flat (e.g. any accident causing damage) once the provisional agreement or the formal agreement is signed.

-Step 8 .
+Step 9 .
 The purchaser's solicitor examines the title deeds, and asks the vendor's solicitor questions (legally called "requisitions") if he finds anything questionable.
 The vendor's solicitor must reply if the questions are reasonable.
-The purchaser's solicitor will let the client know if he/she is not satisfied with the answer(s).
+The purchaser's solicitor will let the client know if he/she is not satisfied with the answer(s) and if good title to the flat has been proved by the vendor.

-Step 9 .
-The vendor prepares to deliver vacant possession (give a vacant flat) to the purchaser when the sale is completed later, unless this is not required in the formal agreement as, for example, the flat is sold subject to a tenant who is occupying the flat.
+Step 10 .
+The vendor prepares to deliver vacant possession (deliver a vacant flat) to the purchaser on the completion date, unless this is not required in the formal agreement, for example, the flat is sold subject to a tenant who is occupying the flat.